Markus-Schwer/ordaa/README.md

 - Deadline as (optional) parameter when starting order
 - fuzzy search with search index
 - paste paypal.me link of person who posted arrived
+- command for received payments when the order arrived
+- only the sugar person can issue "paid" commands
+- "kneecap list" with persons who haven't paid their order items
+- only the initiator can modify the order